largenumberhere/rust_speedrun/src/compound_datatypes.md

     let number:u32 = u32::MAX; //set a u32 number to the largest it can be.
     // If it goes any higher, it will roll-around back to zero, unless if we state otherwise

-    // the method check add returns an Option<u32>. let number_result: Option<u32> = number.checked_add(4);
+    // the method u32::checked_add returns an Option<u32>.
+    let number_result: Option<u32> = number.checked_add(4);

     // Let's see what happened